AntonioND/ugba-testing/readme.rst

 - Audio tests on the GBA are too unreliable.
 All the test does is compare the waveform outputted by the emulator with a reference, so any small change in almost any part of the boot or audio code will break the test.
 Even the difference between debug and release builds is enough to break them.
+For now, they are disabled, and they are only run on SDL2 builds.

 .. _Arm's GNU toolchain downloads website: https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads